adegard/ESP32_CNC/README.md

 # ESP32_CNC
-CNC for ESP32 (30 pins) with 28BYJ-48 stepper motor and ULN2003
+CNC for ESP32 (30 pins) with 2 x 28BYJ-48 stepper motor, ULN2003 and 1 servo

 Prepare file to create gcode: